 This left me wondering, what did I need to do in order to be able to stand out from the other candidates and secure myself a job?
 I realised that having a degree is a fantastic achievement and equips you with many skills, but it doesn’t guarantee that you’ll get a brilliant job at the end of it all, there’s a lot more work to be done.

 I’m not going to lie, there were times when I often thought to myself was three years of solid hard work even worthwhile?
 Obviously, it was, but when you’ve had knock-backs, you really start to wonder and overthink everything.
 There were also times where I looked at doing a Masters and even looked at other options such as other career paths, but my heart wasn’t set on those.

-One morning, I received a job alert for a vacancy as an Assistive Technology Officer at York St John University, which was the university that I had just graduated from.
+One morning, I received a job alert for a vacancy as an Assistive Technology Officer at a University.
 The job involved teaching students how to use assistive technology, something which I had a keen interest in, and also promoting it to staff and students.

 After talking it over with my Mum and Dad, and after a lot of consideration, I decided to apply for the job…after all, what did I have to lose?